erincatto/box2c/docs/simulation.md

 ```

 ### Position and Angle
-The body definition gives you the chance to initialize the position and rotation of
+The body definition gives you the chance to initialize the position and angle of
 the body on creation.
 This has far better performance than creating the body at the
 world origin and then moving the body.